 Certain factors affect treatment options and prognosis (chance of recovery).

-After chronic lymphocytic leukemia has been diagnosed, tests are done to find out how far the cancer has spread in the blood and bone marrow.
+After chronic lymphocytic leukemia has been diagnosed, tests are done to find out whether the cancer has spread.

 The following stages are used for chronic lymphocytic leukemia: